 Vanessa Sperandio, Ph.D.

-Vanessa Sperandio, Ph.D., is the Jane and Bud Smith Distinguished Chair in Medicine, and a professor in the departments of microbiology and biochemistry at UT Southwestern Medical Center.
-She earned her bachelor’s, masters and Ph.D. at the Universidade Estadual de Campinas (UNICAMP) in Brazil.
-She did her post-doctoral training at the University of Maryland School of Medicine.
+Vanessa Sperandio, Ph.D., is Chair of the Department of Medical Microbiology and Immunology and Robert Turell Professor in infectious diseases at the University of Wisconsin-Madison.
+Previously, she was the Jane and Bud Smith Distinguished Chair in Medicine and professor in UT Southwestern Departments of Microbiology and Biochemistry.
+She received her bachelor’s, master’s and Ph.D. at UNICAMP in Brazil and did her post-doctoral training at the University of Maryland School of Medicine.

-Her research investigates chemical, stress, and nutritional signaling among the mammalian host, beneficial microbiota, and bacterial pathogens.
-The main tenet of her research is the study of how bacterial cells sense several mammalian hormones, leading to rewiring and reprogramming of bacterial transcription toward host and niche adaptation.
-She has also identified several bacterial receptors to mammalian hormones and reported that pathogens hijack these interkingdom signaling systems to promote virulence expression.
+Sperandio’s research investigates chemical, stress and nutritional signaling at the interface among the mammalian host, beneficial microbiota and invading bacterial pathogens.
+The main tenet of her research is the study of how bacterial cells sense several mammalian neurotransmitters leading to rewiring and reprogramming of bacterial transcription toward host and niche adaptation.
+She has also identified several bacterial receptors to mammalian neurotransmitters and reported that pathogens hijack these interkingdom signaling systems to promote virulence expression.
 She also translated these basic science concepts into strategies to develop novel approaches to antimicrobial therapy.